 Christmas candies and desserts are a favorite with just about everyone.
 And chances are, you’ll most likely enjoy them during the holiday season.
 But many of today’s popular holiday treats are high in sugar and processed carbs.
 These foods are not only harmful to your waistline but can be very damaging to your tooth enamel and dental work.

-Sugar can feed bacteria that are already in your mouth, increasing their chances of creating cavities.
+Sugar can feed bacteria that are already in your mouth, increasing their chances of creating cavities, or dental caries.
 Plus, the acid that’s produced also weakens the enamel, putting your smile at risk.

 A lot of Christmas desserts are also sticky and hard.
 Those types of textures make them harder to chew and difficult to bite into, which can lead to fractures in already-weak teeth.
 Or, just as bad, pull off existing restorations like fillings and dental crowns.

 Instead of peanut brittle and toffee, snack on dark chocolate or cheese, which are gentler on teeth and healthier for your smile.
 Plus, non-sticky Christmas snacks are less likely to stay stuck to your teeth for hours at a time.

 Drinks like hot chocolate and apple cider taste and smell like Christmas.
 But they can also be packed with sugar or natural acids.
 Drinking them allows the liquid to touch almost every tooth surface inside your mouth.
 This exposes your whole smile, so if you sip on it regularly, you could increase your risk of tooth decay.